24EmilyLogo/quiz_game/README.md

         - Avengers: Endgame
         - Frozen II
         - Avengers: Infinity War
-        - Star Wars Ep, VII: The Force Awakens .
+        - Star Wars Ep.
+VII: The Force Awakens .

 DCL
     1- DCL's liners go to many different ports and is currently being leased an island what is the name of the island?